day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 in the same browser VM.
 It just a code dependency of your app, and that means **_it can be accessed from the REPL like any other part of your app_**.

-`re-frame-10x` can be accessed by you from the REPL, just like other parts of your app.
+`re-frame-10x` stores trace data, and it can be accessed by you from the REPL, just like any other data stored in your app.
-And the trace stored by `re-frame-10x` is no different to any other data stored in your app.
 But, of course, you'd have to know how to reach into re-frame-10x and obtain this traced data.

 To make this easier, `re-frame-10x` supplies an API function called `traced-result`